xifox/working-guide/debian/README.md

 Normally, win users need to reduce their system volume to create a new one to install a new system on there.
-Many tools are known to do this, such as [partition magic 8](https://duckduckgo.com/?q=partition+magic+8), but you also can use that which comes windows.
+Many tools are known to do this, such as [partition magic 8](https://duckduckgo.com/?q=partition+magic+8), but you also can use that which comes with windows.
+Since XP, windows brings a disc manager wich can do the trick.

 #### Installation.